Effect of streaks on hypersonic boundary layer instability: Linearised DNS of forced streaky boundary layers

 At the end of the domain for the case A2, the $\text{MM}^2_{a/s}$ instabilities are found to split into antisymmetric and symmetric components, visible in green.
-These peaks now correspond to the modes $\text{MM}^2_s$ and $\text{MM}^2_a$ visible in Fig. \ref{fig:spod_dns}.
-This behaviour can be explained by looking at the spatial support of these eigenfunctions and their trapped-acoustic-waves nature \citep{fedorovTransitionStabilityHighSpeed2011}.
+These peaks now correspond to the modes $\text{MM}^2_s$ and $\text{MM}^2_a$ visible as two high-frequency humps, shown in Fig.~\ref{fig:spod_dns}. their spatial support highlights their trapped-acoustic-wave nature \citep{fedorovTransitionStabilityHighSpeed2011}.
 Knowing that the MM wave frequency is inversely proportional to the boundary layer height $(f_{MM} \propto 2 u_\infty / \delta_{99})$, the boundary layer distortion induced by the streaks may significantly alter the second-mode frequency.
-Specifically, two frequency bounds can be defined at a given streamwise station by taking the lowest and highest point of the boundary layer at, respectively, the high-speed and low-speed streaks as depicted in Fig. \ref{fig:stk-bf}.
+Specifically, two frequency bounds can be defined at a given streamwise station by taking the lowest and highest point of the boundary layer at, respectively, the high-speed and low-speed streaks as depicted in Fig.~\ref{fig:stk-bf}.
 Therefore, the symmetric $\text{MM}^2_s$ mode being mostly located under the low speed streaks, corresponding to the highest point in the boundary layer, have the lowest frequency.
 On the other hand the antisymmetric $\text{MM}^2_a$ mode which is concentrated under the high-speed streaks of lowest boundary layer height, presents a higher frequency.
 This observation is further confirmed by looking at the proportionality relation between the two mode frequencies and the lowest/highest boundary layer points.
 In the case of A2 at $x=350$, it gives $f^\text{min}_\text{MM} / f^\text{max}_\text{MM} = \delta_{99}^{\text{min}}/\delta_{99}^{\text{max}}=0.76$.
-Such a frequency separation of the second-mode waves has not been clearly identified in previous studies to the best of our knowledge and may offer additional insights in the interpretation of numerical or experimental data for distorted boundary layers.
+Such a frequency separation of the second-mode waves has not been clearly identified in previous studies to the best of our knowledge and may offer additional insights in the interpretation of numerical or experimental data for distorted boundary layers , i.e., they support two types of Mack modes, each one driven by the effective BL thickness found on slow and fast streaks